kaixids/Multi_Agent-Continuous_Control/README.md

 ### Instructions

-Run `Tennis.ipynb` to get train the agent!
+Run `tennis.ipynb` to get train the agent!
 Don't forget to change the environment path  ``env = UnityEnvironment(file_name="Tennis_Windows_x86_64\Tennis.exe")
 ``

 ### Model and Hyper Parameters

 The agents are trained using DDPG framework with shared experience.

 Both Actor and Critic networks have two hidden layers of 512 and 256 nodes.
-Each layer comes with RELU
+Each layer comes with RELU activation.
+The final output activation is tanh.

+Refer to the `tennis.ipynb` and `config.py` for hyper-parameters

 ### Result

 The environment is solved below 60 episodes.
 At 100th episode, the average score has reached 2.

+### Future Ideas

+- Experimented with different batch sizes, bigger batch sizes do not necessarily improve performance but slow down training
+- Consider implementing PPO
+- Consider using simple DDPG with the perspective of single player and see if the performance improves